dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/views.txt

 Most importante Base Properties:

+    - datamodel: SQLAModel (flask.ext.appbuilder.models.datamodel), take a look at quick start. (this is mandatory)

     - Titles (these are all mandatory)
         - list_title: Title for list view
         - show_title: Title for show view